Ottunger/whigi/README.md

 The source and compiled messages definitions are stored in common/cdnize.

 # Peer monitoring
-Client side monitoring is done via auditing the retieved HTTPS files.
+Client side monitoring is done via auditing the retrieved HTTPS files.
 Because the server might still change their responses if they knew requests are coming from Whigi's, any Whigi is free to use a proxy for retrieving the files, thus making sure the tested server will respond typically sent files.
 You can change your local proxy in the file /common/cdnize/scripts/client.sh